Defense Health Agency Remembers 9/11 Through Pentagon Doctor

 |0

-This work, Defense Health Agency Remembers 9/11 Through Pentagon Doctor, by Robbie Hammer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Defense Health Agency Remembers 9/11 Through Pentagon Doctor, by Ken Cornwell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT